ko1N/mouseplay/README.md

 mouseplay enables you to use a regular mouse & keyboard with the PS Remote Play Tool.
 The mouse and keyboard buttons are being translated to controller inputs.

+## This project is still work-in-progress and does not yet have a release version.

 ### Mapping files

 Mapping files are simple plain JSon files.
 You can find example mappings in the `mappings` subfolder.